purescript-contrib/purescript-argonaut-codecs/README.md

 [![Maintainer: garyb](https://img.shields.io/badge/maintainer-garyb-lightgrey.svg)](http://github.com/garyb)
 [![Maintainer: thomashoneyman](https://img.shields.io/badge/maintainer-thomashoneyman-lightgrey.svg)](http://github.com/thomashoneyman)

-Argonaut is a library for working with JSON in PureScript. `argonaut-codecs` provides codecs based on the `EncodeJson` and `DecodeJson` type classes, along with instances for common data types and combinators for encoding and decoding `Json` values.
+[Argonaut](https://github.com/purescript-contrib/purescript-argonaut) is a collection of libraries for working with JSON in PureScript. `argonaut-codecs` provides codecs based on the `EncodeJson` and `DecodeJson` type classes, along with instances for common data types and combinators for encoding and decoding `Json` values.

 ## Installation

+This library is bundled as part of [Argonaut](https://github.com/purescript-contrib/purescript-argonaut) and can be installed via that library.
+To install just `argonaut-codecs`:

 ```sh
 # with Spago